lauramosher/lauramosher.github.io/blog/_posts/2018-12-10-intent-vs-impact.md

 This type of thinking is so, so harmful.

 Even if you ALWAYS communicated with the best of intentions, the impact of your words can still land on the wrong side of the line.
-And even if you always assume that the person communicating with you is ALWAYS communicating with best intentions, their words can still hurt.
+And even if you always assume that the person communicating with you is communicating with their best intentions, their words can still hurt.
 We've all been there.
 So why, when we're approached by someone calling us out for our words, are we so defensive of what we said?

 Intent is only half of the picture.

 When you are communicating with someone else, the _intent_ is what you feel your words mean and the _impact_ is what they feel your words mean.
-The can result in there is a huge discrepancy between your intent and the impact they feel.
+This can result in there being a huge discrepancy between your intent and the impact they feel.

 To illustrate this, I have three stories I'd like to share with all of you.